ISI-MIP/isimip-protocol-3/README.md

 Building the protocol requires:

 - **git**: for version control
-- **Python** (> 3.6)
+- **Python** (> 3.10)
 - **curl**: for downloading nvm in the app Makefile

-The installation of Python (and its developing packages), however differs from operating system to operating system.
-Instructions can be found [here](https://github.com/ISI-MIP/isimip-qc/blob/main/README.md#prerequisites).
+The installation of Python (and its developing packages) differs from operating system to operating system.
+Instructions to setup Python for your system can be found [here](https://utils.isimip.org/prerequisites/).

-A `Makefile` is provided to help with the installation process.

 If you work with different Python applications, we recommend to create a virtual environment for the protocol: